OSGeo/gdal/doc/source/drivers/raster/vrt.rst

   <ColorInterp>Gray</ColorInterp>:

-- **NoDataValue**: If the input datasets to be composed have a nodata value for this raster band, set this element's value to that nodata value for it to be reflected in the VRT.
-This must not be confused with the NODATA element of a VRTComplexSource element.
+- **NoDataValue**: Specifies the NoData value that the raster band will report.
+  If not specified, NoData pixels from the band's sources (as well as pixels not covered by any source) will be set to zero.
+If the source rasters have their own NoData values that differ from the one specified in ``<NoDataValue>``, a ``ComplexSource`` with a ``<NODATA>`` element can be used to convert source NoData pixels to the value specified here.

 .. code-block:: xml

   <NoDataValue>-100.0</NoDataValue>

-- **HideNoDataValue**: If this value is 1, the nodata value will not be reported.
-Essentially, the caller will not be aware of a nodata pixel when it reads one.
-Any datasets copied/translated from this will not have a nodata value.
+- **HideNoDataValue**: If this value is ``YES``/``TRUE``/``1``, the NoData value specified by ``<NoDataValue>`` will not be reported.
+Essentially, the reader will not be aware of a NoData pixel when it reads one.
+Any datasets copied/translated from this will not have a NoData value.
 This is useful when you want to specify a fixed background value for the dataset.
-The background will be the value specified by the NoDataValue element.
-Default value is 0 when this element is absent.
+(The background will be the value specified by the NoDataValue element.)
+Default value is ``NO`` when this element is absent.

 .. code-block:: xml